Bernina Suot railway station

 Bernina Suot railway station, formerly known as Berninahäuser railway station, is a railway station in the municipality of Pontresina, in the Swiss canton of Graubünden.
 It is located on the Bernina line of the Rhaetian Railway.

-The station has a two through tracks and two platforms and a station building.
+The station has two through tracks and two platforms and a station building.
 There is also a siding, and an avalanche proof building housing a turntable for use by the line's snowploughs.

 The station was opened with the line in 1910, but the railway line and station building were reconstructed in 1993.